-The Omanawanui track is one of the best day hikes in the Auckland region.
-Maybe even in the North Island.
-I know, big statement but below are all the reasons why, with photography to back it up.
+The Omanawanui Track is one of the best day hikes in the Auckland region, maybe even in the North Island.
+I know that’s a big statement, but the views and the trail more than back it up.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.